mikaelho/scripter/README.md

   * `ease_func` - provide to change delta-t value to something else.
 Mostly used for easing; you can provide an easing function name as a string instead of an actual function.
 See supported easing functions [here](https://raw.githubusercontent.com/mikaelho/scripter/master/ease-functions.png).
   * `current_func` - Given the start value, delta value and progress fraction (from 0 to 1), returns the current value.
 Intended to be used to manage more exotic values like colors.
   * `map_func` - Used to translate the current value to something else, e.g. an angle to a Transform.rotation.
+  * `side_func` - Called without arguments each time after the main value has been set.
+Useful for side effects.

 #### `@script slide_tuple(view, *args, **kwargs)`